 A castell is considered a success when assembly and disassembly can be done in complete succession.
 The assembly is complete once all castellers have climbed into their designated places, and the enxaneta climbs into place at the top and raises one hand with four fingers erect, in a gesture said to symbolize the stripes of the Catalan flag.
 The enxaneta then climbs down the other side of the castell, after which the remaining levels of castellers descend in highest to lowest order until all have reached safety.
 (Taken from Wikipedia)

 This particular castell festival took place in the centre of Barcelona on the 18th June 2017 in Placa Sant Jaume.
 It is a an amazing spectacle to watch, the strength and agility of those involved is impressive.
 The atmosphere is very friendly and the emotions of those involved upon completion of a castell are highly visible.
-Click through the images below of the Catalan tradition and the people involved.
+Click through the images below of this Catalan tradition and the people involved.